alexandermondero/os-ticket-usage/README.md

 </p>

 <h1>osTicket</h1>
 This tutorial outlines certain types of functions that are used in OS Ticket.
-Some of these functions can include configuring certain foles for agents and users, setting SLA time limits, and adding new groups, teams and departments.<br />
+Some of these functions can include configuring certain roles for agents and users, setting SLA time limits, and adding new groups, teams and departments.<br />

 <h2>Environments and Technologies Used</h2>